K-avi/MusicTool/roadmap.md

 Might implement PCS as their own thing in frontend ?????

-inverse of scale written n added to the runtime parser but has to be added into the syntaxchecker; complementary of scale written ; prime of scale written too btw

 print env function written; has to be added as a runtime command n in the syntaxchecker; easy to retrieve print scales/harmos/chprogs from it